The Most Common Health Problems in 14 Popular Dog Breeds

 Cavalier King Charles Spaniel

 Known for their toy size, sweet faces, and affectionate natures, Cavalier King Charles Spaniels are lap dogs that originated from England during the 18th Century.
 “While they are crowd pleasers, these adorable dogs are predisposed to a multitude of serious medical conditions, including heart disease.
 A genetic mutation in Cavaliers can lead to mitral valve heart disease and heart failure at a young age,” says Dr. Lands.
 Regular veterinary appointments that include listening to your dog’s heart with a stethoscope will provide early detection and diagnosis of heart disease in your pup.
 “If there is suspicion of heart disease, following up with a veterinary cardiologist to perform an echocardiogram is a must,” Dr. Lands recommends.
+Check out these other long-haired dogs with absolutely gorgeous locks.

 Like many herding dogs, this beautiful breed is prone to MDR1, a gene mutation that causes multi-drug resistance.
 “Knowing your dog has it can help you to avoid specific medications or to adjust their doses,” says Dr. Hughes.
 The Veterinary Clinical Pharmacology Laboratory at Washington State University lists the drugs that can adversely affect dogs with this mutation.
 According to Dr. Hughes, around one in 50 mixed breed dogs are also affected by the MDR1 gene mutation.